By

 5. Create visualizations

-Main challenges : data quality, interpretation bias, choice of the right indicators.
+Main challenges: data quality, interpretation bias, choosing the right indicators.

 What is descriptive analysis: definition and fundamentals